gladstone-institutes/gladstone.org/README.md

 <dl>
     <dt>content</dt>
-    <dd>stored on a private repo, all the source data needed to "initialize" a `drush site-install` lives hear for branch checkout via drush.</dd>
+    <dd>stored on a private repo, all the source data needed to "initialize" a <code>drush site-install</code> lives here for branch checkout via drush.</dd>
 </dl>